dashalary/dashalary/README.md

 # Dasha Lary

 Hi!
 I'm a Full Stack Software Engineer with a background in philosophy and performing arts.
-I am passionate about collaboration, new technologies, lifelong learning, and human connection.
+I am passionate about collaboration, new technologies, lifelong learning, and global connection.
+I grew up on three continents and picked up four languages along the way.
 I love to read, write poetry, do puzzles, and run outdoors 🌱

 💡**Fun facts:** I ran my first marathon at 19 and I have a twin on the West Coast!